 Audits are also a key part of our due diligence process.
 We conduct announced audits of certain suppliers.
 Audits consist of a review of documents, interviews with workers, and visits to production facilities.
 Auditors are instructed to include issues of slavery and human trafficking in these audits.

-The Monster Beverage Corporation Human Rights Policy applies to all of Monster and its employees, regardless of location.
+The Monster Beverage Corporation Human Rights Policy applies to all of Monster and our employees, regardless of location.
 It addresses forced labor and human trafficking, diversity and inclusion, child labor, workplace health and safety, workplace security, work hours, wages and benefits, freedom of association and collective bargaining, and employee reporting.
 The Monster Beverage Corporation Human Rights Policy is available here: https://www.monsterbevcorp.com/hr-policy.php .

 Our Code of Business Conduct and Ethics requires our employees, officers and directors to lawfully conduct our business with integrity.
 It specifically addresses respect for human rights, and requires employees to uphold the Monster Beverage Corporation Human Rights Policy.
 In addition, the standards of conduct under the Code of Business Conduct and Ethics include equal employment opportunity, providing a safe and healthy work environment, equitable treatment of employees and compliance with laws, rules and regulations applicable to Monster.
 We interpret these standards broadly, and require ethical behavior and compliance with the Code of Business Conduct and Ethics to ensure that slavery and human trafficking do not exist in our supply chain.
 Employees are required to promptly report any perceived violations of the law or the Code of Business Conduct and Ethics.
 We distribute the Code of Business Conduct and Ethics to each of our employees, officers and directors, and make it available on our corporate website at the following link: https://investors.monsterbevcorp.com/static-files/2cb26535-baa4-4101-9a1e-d1b24af8ec27 .

 To ensure a proper understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide a training program from a specialized third-party provider on slavery and human trafficking, offering the following categories of training:

 Auditors are given specialized training, designed to help them recognize the risks and signs of slavery and human trafficking in their audits.

 We encourage individuals to, without fear of reprisal, report any violations or perceived violations of the law, the Code of Business Conduct and Ethics, the Supplier Code of Conduct, and the Human Rights Policy, and raise any other questions or grievances they have.
-We make a number of mechanisms available for any individuals or groups to report, including:
+We also have appropriate systems in place to protect whistle-blowers via the anonymous hotline.

 Any employee who is found to have violated the Code of Business Conduct and Ethics is subject to disciplinary action, including termination of employment.
-Similarly, if we uncover that a supplier is not adhering to laws regarding slavery and human trafficking, we will take corrective action, including terminating our business dealings with such offending supplier.
+Similarly, if we uncover that a supplier is not adhering to laws regarding slavery and human trafficking, we will take corrective action, including potentially terminating our business dealings with such offending supplier.

-This statement is made pursuant to Section 54(1) of the United Kingdom Modern Slavery Act 2015 and Section 3 of the California Transparency in Supply Chains Act of 2010, and constitutes Monster Beverage Corporation’s slavery and human trafficking statement for the year ended December 31, 2019.
+This statement is made pursuant to Section 54(1) of the United Kingdom Modern Slavery Act 2015 and Section 3 of the California Transparency in Supply Chains Act of 2010, and constitutes Monster Beverage Corporation’s slavery and human trafficking statement for the year ended December 31, 2022.
 This statement was approved by the full board of directors.

 Hilton H. Schlosberg

 Vice Chairman of the Board of Directors and Co-Chief Executive Officer